Canadian Artist Karen Phillips Curran

-Well-know contemporary Ontario artist, Karen Phillips Curran was conceived in Newfoundland but has spent much of her life on the Ottawa valley.
+Seasoned, contemporary, Canadian artist, Karen Phillips Curran was conceived in Newfoundland, grew up in Nova Scotia and the Ottawa valley.
 Her Airforce father gave her a grounding in discipline.
 Her artistic mother encouraged her creative sensibility.

 Karen has painted and drawn from an early age.
 A facility with the pencil garnered her a place in a high school dedicated to art education.
 There, drawing and painting were only the beginning; studies included art history, life drawing, drafting, illustration and typography, ceramics and printmaking, and once in a while she went to her math and science classes.

-Armed with a boatload of skills, she has made her living with art, making her own way.
-She worked as a graphic artist and illustrator for several years.
+Armed with a boatload of skills, she has made her living with her art, making her own way.
+She worked as a graphic artist, drafts’man’ and illustrator for several years.
 She taught art to children in her rural studio.
-For over 17 years, Karen was Head Scenic Artist, at Canada’s National Arts Centre, painting their theatre production sets for both English Theatre and Theatre Francais.
+For over 17 years, Karen was the Head Scenic Artist, at Canada’s National Arts Centre, painting their seasonal theatre production sets for both English Theatre and Theatre Francais.
 A sense of monumentality, coordination and speed are basic requirements for theatre set painting.
 Large-scale painting is second nature to her now, especially now as she works some wonderful murals on walls and floors.

-Her watercolours and acrylic paintings have been exhibited locally in Ottawa and the Ottawa valley, as well as internationally in Bermuda and the southern USA.
-In 2011 her 25th anniversary exhibit in Bermuda was a milestone.
+Her watercolours and acrylic paintings have been exhibited in Ontario, as well as internationally; in Bermuda and the southern USA.
+In 2011 her 25th-anniversary exhibit in Bermuda was a milestone.

-If you have questions or want to arrange a studio visit please call Karen at 613 433-2758 or email her at email@example.com.
+If you have questions for her or want to arrange a studio visit please call Karen at 902 247-5141 or email her at email@example.com.